Mathias-dcm/CCarac/README.md

-## R Markdown

-Tutorial for the Package :
+## Tutorial for the CCrac Package :

 Load all the packages needed